OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 Within a custom function (or within any other part of an add-in), you can store and access data by using the `OfficeRuntime.AsyncStorage` object. `AsyncStorage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used within custom functions.
 An add-in can store up to 10 MB of data using `AsyncStorage`.

-`AsyncStorage` is intended as a shared storage solution, so multiple parts of an add in are able to access the same data.
+`AsyncStorage` is intended as a shared storage solution, meaning multiple parts of an add-in are able to access the same data.
 For example, tokens for user authentication may be stored in `AsyncStorage` because it can be accessed by both a custom function and add-in UI elements like the task pane.
-Similarly, if two add-ins share the same domain, they are also permitted to share information back and forth between them through `AsyncStorage`.
+Similarly, if two add-ins share the same domain, they are also permitted to share information back and forth through `AsyncStorage`.
 However, because `AsyncStorage` can be a shared location, it is important to realize that it is possible to override key-value pairs.

 The following methods are available on the `AsyncStorage` object: